mattbocosoft/presentation-gitflow-and-semanticversioning/README.md

 # Topics in Software Configuration Management

 Configuration Management is an important part of Software Engineering, and consists of many topics including source code management, build management, versioning and release management.
-This presentation will cover tools that support these processes.
-The tools can be used in the context of any type of development, however examples will emphasize Agile software development for mobile devices.
+This presentation will cover some of the most popular tools that support these processes within the context of Agile software development.
+I will draw from my personal experience with developing mobile software both in the context of small personal projects and large-scale multi-team projects, and show how these tools help at both scales.

+The tools below have been chosen because they support the values laid on in the Agile Manifesto:
+1. Individuals and interactions over processes and tools
+2. Working software over comprehensive documentation
+3. Customer collaboration over contract negotiation
+4. Responding to change over following a plan

+*That is, while there is value in the items on the right, we value the items on the left more.*

 ###[Gitflow Branching Model](gitflow.md)